-The committee is responsible for selecting the recipient of the Howe Medal and presenting the award at the annual meeting banquet.
+The committee is responsible for selecting the recipient of the AOS Medal and presenting the award at the annual meeting banquet.

-The Howe Medal is awarded not more often than once a year and not more than once to the same individual.
+The AOS Medal is awarded not more often than once a year and not more than once to the same individual.
 The award need not be presented every year.
 Membership and active participation in the Society are desirable but not absolute requirements.
-The Howe Medal is awarded to recognize one or more of the following criteria:
+The AOS Medal is awarded to recognize one or more of the following criteria:

 (a) A discovery or innovation that advances the progress of ophthalmology in all parts of the world.